 If you’ve known me long enough you know I love a good road trip.
 I prefer the freedom of the road over flying.
 There’s also something nostalgic and “All-American” about the wild road frontier.

 Enough waxing poetic.
 You’re not here to listen to me tell you about my love affair.
 You want to hear how to save some money on a road trip.
-Here’s my tips for saving your greens on the open road.
+Here are my tips for saving your greens on the open road.

 How to Save Money on Gas